If you would like to be added to the Sioux Crape Myrtle Tree waitlist please Live chat or email us

 The Sioux crape myrtle tree (not to be confused with crepe myrtle) cultivar will mesmerize with its sensational pretty pink blossoms!

 The crepe myrtle Sioux tree features lush, dark green foliage that is highlighted by its beautiful pink blooms that begin to flower in early spring until early summer to June.
-Fall color envelopes the small tree in autumn with different colored leaves.
+Fall color envelopes the small tree in autumn with different colored leaves for a beautiful display.

 If you are looking for a slightly more cold tolerant variety of crape myrtle tree: the white flowering Black Diamond may be a good choice.
 It grows as a shrub or small tree.

 This Sioux pink crape myrtle is resistant to most pests and diseases and is partially drought tolerant.
 Plus, it’s deer resistant!
-It can be grown in a variety of soil types.
+It can be grown in a variety of soil types once established.
 Be sure to water regularly the first year of planting to establish a strong root system.